NotoriousRebel/RailRoadBandit/README.md

 # RailRoadBandit

-This tool allows you to read files from vulnerable web servers that run ruby on rails.
+This tool allows you to read arbitrary files from vulnerable web servers that run ruby on rails.

 The only thing you need is Python 3.x